angelcervera/sbt-multimodule-template/README.md

 This feature is enabled automatically for plugins as well, like release or publish

 ### JFrog.
-- from

-### Bintray publishing process
-Publishing process to Bintray using [sbt/sbt-bintray](https://github.com/sbt/sbt-bintray) plugin.
+The first step it to create two repositories:
+1. A local repository for Snapshots repository, in our example, called *simplexspatial-snapshots*.
+2. A release repository, in our case called *simplexspatial*.
+This repository is going to point to our maven central repository.

-This step has been integrate as part of the release process, so manual launch is not necessary.
+This step has been integrated as part of the release process, so manual launch is not necessary.

 If you prefer to execute it manually, remove ```publishArtifacts``` from the list of release steps, checkout the tag for the release that you want publish and use:
 ```
 $ sbt publish
 ```

+Also, you can use `sbt publish` without release **to publish snapshots**.

 You can ignore artifact publication with
 ```